tabularelf/gamemaker-kitchen/src/cookbook-3.md

 - The tutorial *may* be in video or text form.
 (Or both!)
 - With exception to videos, you may use `/site-assets/*` to store specific things in relation to the tutorial (such as images, within reasonable file sizes of no greater than 10MB).
 - For Videos: All videos should be submitted to YouTube and embeded onto the tutorial page submission directly.
+- For Text: The tutorial *must* be on your page submission directly, and not linked offsite.

 How to submit: